ergochat/ergo/docs/MANUAL.md

 ## Bouncer

-Traditionally, every separate client connection to IRC has a separate identity and must use a separate nickname.
-Middleware programs called [bouncers](https://en.wikipedia.org/wiki/BNC_%28software%29#IRC) are used to work around this, by multiplexing a single connection to an underlying server across multiple clients.
-With Oragono, if the server is configured to allow it, a new client connection can share a nickname with an old one directly, without needing a bouncer.
-To use this feature, both connections must authenticate with SASL to the same user account and then request the same nickname during the initial handshake ("registration") --- once you have already logged into the server, you cannot subsequently change to a shared nickname.
+Traditionally, every connection to an IRC server is separate must use a different nickname.
+[Bouncers](https://en.wikipedia.org/wiki/BNC_%28software%29#IRC) are used to work around this, by letting multiple clients connect to a single nickname.
+With Oragono, if the server is configured to allow it, multiple clients can share a single nickname without needing a bouncer.
+To use this feature, both connections must authenticate with SASL to the same user account and then use the same nickname during connection registration (while connecting to the server) – once you've logged-in, you can't share another nickname.

-To enable this functionality as a server administrator, set `accounts.bouncer.enabled` to `true`.
-You may also want to set `accounts.bouncer.allowed-by-default` to `true`, which makes the behavior opt-out for end users instead of opt-in.
-End users can opt in or out using `NS SET BOUNCER`.
+To enable this functionality, set `accounts.bouncer.enabled` to `true`.
+Setting `accounts.bouncer.allowed-by-default` to `true` will allow this for everyone – by default, users need to opt-in to shared connections using `/msg NickServ SET BOUNCER`.

-We are working on a number of initiatives to improve client support for this behavior, in particular [automated history replay](https://github.com/ircv3/ircv3-specifications/pull/349).

-You can see a list of your active sessions and their idle times with `/msg NickServ sessions` (operators can use `/msg NickServ sessions nickname` to see another user's sessions).
+You can see a list of your active sessions and their idle times with `/msg NickServ sessions` (network operators can use `/msg NickServ sessions nickname` to see another user's sessions).

 ## History

 Oragono can store a limited amount of message history in memory and replay it, which is useful for covering brief disconnections from IRC.
-You can access this history using the `/HISTORY` command (depending on your client, you may need to use `/QUOTE history` instead), for example `/history #mychannel 100` to get the 100 latest messages.
+You can access this using the `/HISTORY` command (depending on your client, you may need to use `/QUOTE history` instead), for example `/HISTORY #mychannel 100` to get the 100 latest messages from `#mychannel`.

 Server administrators can configure `history.autoreplay-on-join` to automatically send clients a fixed number of history lines when they join a channel.
 Users can use `/msg NickServ set autoreplay-lines` to opt in or out of this behavior.

 We are working on a number of improvements to this functionality:

 * We currently emulate the ZNC playback module for clients that have special ZNC support (see the "ZNC" section below)
-* [CHATHISTORY](https://github.com/ircv3/ircv3-specifications/pull/349) will be a standardized way for clients to request history lines
+* The [`/CHATHISTORY`](https://github.com/ircv3/ircv3-specifications/pull/349) command will be a standardized way for clients to request history lines
-* [RESUME](https://github.com/ircv3/ircv3-specifications/pull/306), which we support in draft form, automatically replays history lines to clients who return after a brief disconnection
+* [Connection resuming](https://github.com/ircv3/ircv3-specifications/pull/306), which we support in draft form, automatically replays history lines to clients who return after a brief disconnection

 ## IP cloaking